fadeke000/starter-academic/content/publication/example/index2.md

 ---
-title: "Octopamine affects courtship call structure in male Acheta domesticus crickets"
+title: "Maximum performance expression is affected by octopamine and antennae removal in Acheta domesticus"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Andrew Bubak
-- James Keen
+- John Swallow
 - Simon Lailvaux

 # Author notes (optional)